TheFox/mpcat/README.md

 The project outlines as described in my blog post about [Open Source Software Collaboration](https://blog.fox21.at/2019/02/21/open-source-software-collaboration.html).

-- The main purpose of this software is to convert and print MessagePack'ed files to human-readable format.
+- The main purpose of this software is to convert and print MessagePack'ed files to a human-readable format.
 The default format is YAML.
 - This list is open.
 Feel free to request features.

 ## Install